gabotaco/WealthyWumpus/README.md

   * There is a minimum of 2 players and a maximum of 8 players.
 4. Once you have all your players the leader can do `!start` or react with the ballet box with check emoji.
   * It will pick a random person to begin.
-5. When its your turn you can react with the 🎲 or the 🏠.
+5. When its your turn you can react with the 🎲 or the 🏠 (you can do `!roll` or `!house` if you prefer).
 The die will roll 2 dice and move you to the new position.
-The house will attempt to buy a house (see rules for buying a house).
+The house will attempt to buy a house (see <a href="#buying-houses">this</a> for buying a house).
   * If you land on unowned property you can react with the ✅ to buy it or react with the 🛑 to auction it (see <a href="#auctions">auctions</a> for more detail).
   * If you land on a Chance card or a Community Chest card your character will do whatever the card says (get money, lose money, move to new position etc.)
   * If you land on go to jail or get a card that moves you to jail you will be moved to jail and your turn will be over (if you rolled doubles you get to roll again).
 See <a href="#jail">jail</a> for more info.